Global anthropogenic temperature change

 Conclusions and Discussion

-above, it is easy to see how others would ascribe CO2 as the driver especially
+models it is easy to see how others would mistake CO2 as the main driver.

-solar minimum of 2007–2010 was unusually deep and long lived.
-In the later
+minimum of 2007–2010 was unusually deep and long lived.
+In the later stages of

-stages of this period the electron fluxes in the radiation belts dropped to
+this period the electron fluxes in the radiation belts dropped to extremely low

-extremely low levels.
-The flux of relativistic electrons (>1 MeV) was
+levels.
+The flux of relativistic electrons (>1 MeV) was significantly

-was at the centre of the recent and so called global warming hiatus and also
+centre of the recent and so-called global warming hiatus and coincided with one

 The